 - The app launched to much anticipation by Being a Reader teachers and field staff, who are excited to show it to their customers.

-To view and play the app, search for WordWorks! on the Apple App Store or Google Play.
+Check out the app on the Apple App Store or Google Play.

 From the home screen, the player chooses a game type and goes to a selector screen to choose the lesson week.
 Players can navigate from all screens back to the Home screen via the Home icon.